heartcombo/has_scope/README.md

 scope :visible, -> { where(visible: true) }
 scope :active, ->(value = true) { where(active: value) }
 ```

+_Note_: it is not possible to apply a boolean scope with just the query param being present, e.g.
+`?active`, that's not considered a "true" value (the param value will be `nil`), and thus the
+scope will be called with `false` as argument.
+In order for the scope to receive a `true` argument
+the param value must be set to one of the "true" values above, e.g. `?active=true` or `?active=1`.

 ## Block usage